ssmirr/appdev-chapters/adding-routes.md

        Point your browser at /rock, /paper, or /scissors to play the game.
        ```

 Now — how do we get our web server to perform the above tasks when users visit the above URLs?
-Try pointing your browser at `http://[YOUR APP DOMAIN]/rock`.
+Ensure that your `rails server` is running and then try pointing your browser at `http://[YOUR APP DOMAIN]/rock`.
 Right now, you should see a "No route matches error."
 Let's fix that.

 ## Routing